 We flew to Fleet Feet and had multiple pitches to the executive board to completely rethink digital marketing, while letting them know that someday they will very much regret it if they did not pursue this channel now (read on re: COVID).

-On the PPC side, we began tracking in-store visits and are currently in the process of putting together digital marketing plans for every local store in combination with Fleet Feet corporate.
-In the meantime, we’ve been running ads on the company store and been seeing explosive growth there alongside our SEO efforts.
+On the PPC side, we began tracking in-store visits and have rolled out digital marketing campaigns for the majority of Fleet Feet’s stores, driving explosive growth there alongside our SEO efforts.